RedisBloom/RedisBloom/docs/docs/bloom-filter.md

 3) (integer) 1
 {{< /clients-example >}}

-There is always a chance that even with this few items, there's a collision and we get a false positive.
+Note: there is always a chance that even with just a few items, there could be a collision, yielding a false positive.

 ## Reserving Bloom filters
 With Redis Stack's bloom filters most of the sizing work is done for you: